FarronF/limerick-council-meetings/meetings/2014/11/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 20th October 2014.md

 The archaeological heritage of the site, along with the old black walk, were noted as

-potential tourist attractions and Members highlighted the potential of the site to also--- facilitate sporting, recreational, community and educational use and requested that a
+potential tourist attractions and Members highlighted the potential of the site to also
+---
+facilitate sporting, recreational, community and educational use and requested that a

 master plan for the development of the site be drawn up to take these uses into